 The advantages to using the Baby’s Brew include:

-- It’s obviously super mobile, and is fantastic for warming breast milk when you’re not home
+- It’s fantastic for warming breast milk when you’re not home

-- You can use it to warm breast milk or most formulas (Baby’s Brew also sells a formula dispenser that can be helpful for preparing it on the go)
+- You can use it to warm breast milk or most formulas (Baby’s Brew also sells a formula dispenser that can be helpful for preparing formula on the go)

-- The battery will last 3-4 hours, which is plenty of time to cover several days of constant warming (if you’re on a long trip, camping, etc.)
+- The battery will last 3-4 hours, which is plenty of time to cover several days of frequent warming (if you’re on a long trip, camping, etc.)

 - Baby’s Brew warmers have a one year warranty, and a 30 day return policy